unam-transients/tcs/www/docs-colibri/index.md

 # COLIBRI

-This is the TCS web site for the COLIBRI telescope at OAN.
+This is the TCS website for the COLIBRI telescope at OAN.

 * Interfaces
   * [Observations Interface](/tcs/observations.html)